Why you should build Brand Trust among customers as well as employees

 Demands on credibility are rising and people are getting tougher

-This was the conclusion of an Edelman report earlier this year, which surveyed the views of nearly 14,000 respondents in 14 countries.
+This was the conclusion of an Edelman report last year, which surveyed the views of nearly 14,000 respondents in 14 countries.

 For 71% of respondents from around the world, brand credibility is more important than in the past, being perceived as one of the most attractive attributes and a key factor in their purchase decision, alongside price and quality.
 The effect is strongest among Gen Z, aged 18 to 26, where nearly 80% of respondents said this.